Adnn/notes_graphics/docs/rtr.md

     {f(\mathbf{l}, \mathbf{v}) (\mathbf{n} \cdot \mathbf{v}) d\mathbf{v}}
 $$

-_hemispherical-direction reflectance_ measure the amount of light, coming from all directions of the hemisphere, that is reflected toward a given direction $\mathbf{v}`:
+_hemispherical-directional reflectance_ measure the amount of light, coming from all directions of the hemisphere, that is reflected toward a given direction $\mathbf{v}$:

 $$
 R(\mathbf{v}) =